 The lack of broadband internet at home, particularly in urban areas, can largely be attributed to low affordability.
 Figure 3 shows a clear negative relationship between census tract poverty rates and broadband subscription rates.
 This trend is not driven by limited access to a broadband provider.
-In fact, more than 90 percent of the urban population in the United States lived in areas with broadband service by 2015, while only 70 percent (60 percent for low-income groups) reported actually having a broadband subscription.
-Survey results from the Pew Research Center confirm that the price of subscription (59 percent) and cost of computer equipment (45 percent) are the top two reasons for not subscribing to broadband (Horrigan and Duggan, 2015).
+In fact, more than 90 percent of the urban population in the United States lived in areas with broadband service by 2015, while only 70 percent (60 percent for low-income groups) reported actually having a broadband subscription.2 Survey results confirm that the price of subscription (59 percent) and cost of computer equipment (45 percent) are the top two reasons for not subscribing to broadband (Pew Research Center, 2015).
 While the urban-rural disparity in broadband coverage is an important access-driven cause for the digital divide, I focus on cost-driven disparities in subscription conditional on having access to infrastructure.
 This framework is useful for identification because it is invariant to unobservable differences in broadband service quality and customer demand across urban and rural areas.